Fair Usage Policy

 i) knowingly access, download, store, send or distribute any viruses or other harmful programs or material

-j) send or distribute unsolicited advertising, bulk electronic messages or otherwise breach your spam obligations set out below, or overload any network or system including our network and systems (including the excessive usage of bandwidth under section 5 below)
+j) send or distribute unsolicited advertising, bulk emails or calls, or otherwise breach your spam obligations set out below, or overload any network or system including our network and systems (including the excessive usage of bandwidth under section 5 below)

 k) invade anyone's privacy by attempting to harvest, collect, store, or publish private or personally identifiable information, such as passwords, account information, credit card numbers, addresses, or other contact information without their knowledge and consent

 l) tamper with, hinder the operation of or make unauthorised modifications to any network or system

 m) authorise, aid, abet, encourage, conspire with or incite any other person to do or attempt to do any of the above acts